supabase/postgres-meta/docs/source/index.html.md

 Manage your PostgreSQL database using a RESTful API.

 This is still in early development, so most of the functionality is read-only.

-The goal of this API is to allow any user to manage a Postgres database using a RESTful interface.
-This includes running queries as well as adding tables, columns, roles, and users at runtime.
+The goal of this API is to enable the full management of a Postgres database using a RESTful interface.
+This includes adding tables, columns, roles, and users at runtime, as well as running ad-hoc queries.

 ### Support